Bedford County Vehicle Impound Guide

 Required Documents

-• Proof of insurance: Current insurance information for the vehicle.
+• Proof of Insurance: You must provide proof of current insurance coverage for the vehicle.

 If You Don't Have a Valid License

-• They need: Their valid driver's license, written authorization from you (a simple signed note stating you authorize them to pick up the vehicle), and a copy of the vehicle's title or registration.
+• They Need: Their valid driver's license, a signed authorization letter from you granting them permission to retrieve the vehicle, and the vehicle's title or registration in your name.

 Timeline